 Jordan Zier, PE

-Jordan Zier is a civil engineer who participates in planning, design, and construction management services for water, wastewater, and stormwater projects.
+Jordan Zier specializes in managing the planning, design, and construction management of water, wastewater, and stormwater projects.
 In addition to his engineering experience, Jordan has experience in the field providing inspection services coordination, condition assessment assistance, and engineering services during construction.
-He has worked on projects for the Cities of Bothell, Bellingham, Edmonds, and Edgewood; Southwest Suburban Sewer District; and North City Water District.
+He has worked on projects for the Cities of Bothell, Bellingham, Edmonds, and Edgewood; Northshore Utility District; and North City Water District.